 As noted above, coconut oil can be used instead of peanut butter if your house is peanut free or you prefer not sharing peanut butter with the dogs.
 You may need to chill the treats to keep them firm, depending on the quantity you use and your ambient temperatures.
 Peanut butter and chocolate are one of my favourite human combinations, so I’ve carried it through to these treats.

 - Measure desired quantities of carob and peanut butter into a microwave-safe bowl.
-No more than 50-50 as a maximum in our experience, as per the notes above, else the carob won’t set.
+No more than 50-50 maximum in our experience, as per the notes above, else the carob won’t set firm.

 - Microwave on medium heat, stirring to combine and melt.
 Take care not to shortcut with high temperatures or overheat.
 Carob can be cranky as noted above.